 We do remain open for much longer than many campsites as our hut and van do have wood-burners.
 The hut is open most of the year (only closes for a few weeks in the winter).
 The gypsy van season is from April to October.
 The gypsy van has a low-level tubular heater and we are able to provide an extra heater for the shepherd’s hut but everyone seems to enjoy being independent with the wood burner!

 We provide hot water bottles too!
-Please ask if you would like to use our ponchos by the fire pit or as an extra blanket.
+Our ponchos are great by the fire pit or can be used as an extra blanket.

 We do not recommend coming to stay as a family of four in the winter.
 Both the hut and van are on grass, which is lovely in the summer but does mean it’s harder to keep the internal space clean if there are four guests going in and out!